 Focaccia is the perfect sharing bread.
-It’s easy to make and this Focaccia recipe shows you just how easy.
-Perfect for sharing with friends accompanied with oils and dips it’s a meal in itself!
+This recipe shows you just just how easy it is to make.
+It’s perfect for sharing with friends and great with oils and dips!

 I love making Focaccia first thing on a Saturday morning, especially if I’ve friends or family coming round at any time over the weekend.